This site requires a more recent version of Adobe Flash Player to function properly.

 Gap's targeted international expansion

 International expansion is one of the key long term strategies of Gap.
 The company is particularly focused on emerging economies such as China, which has become the second largest apparel market in the world with booming middle class, rising disposable income and growing urbanization.
-The company opened 38 Gap stores in Asia in 2014, and most of them were in China.
+The company opened 38 Gap stores in Asia in 2014 and 39 in 2015, and most of them were in China.

 The retailer initiated the international expansion of its Old Navy brand in 2013 as it opened 17 stores in Japan.
 In the subsequent year, Old Navy store count in Asia went up to 43 and it settled at 65 in 2015.
 The company also launched the brand's first store in China and is planning to open more stores in the years to come.

 Trefis Forecast Rationale for Old Navy Stores & Internet Revenue/Square Foot

 This refers to the average annual revenue per square feet of retail store space for Old Navy stores.
 Annual revenues include revenues from store sales and e-commerce sales.
 This is an important metric to measure retail sale success and a factor that drives operating margins.